pramaths/GroceryStore/README.md

 ## How to run:
 docker-compose build
 docker-compose up
+## It handles all the edges and I mentioned those in video
 Upon running go to localhost:3000 to check success status.
 ## video link:https://drive.google.com/file/d/1Jw0_ue9ZacAewRLG1ox2G2_o6OLUkQP8/view?usp=sharing
 Then you can try api in postman or any related things like thunder client: